 Perhaps the most marquee feature of the Pixelbook is its wholecloth support of Android apps and the Google Play store, not to mention the brand new launcher interface to access these apps.
 That’s right, after several public attempts through none other than Samsung and Asus, we finally have the promised Chromebook that can run Android apps.

-The result is, frankly, amazing and a testament to Android’s vast versatility.
-No matter which Android App we downloaded – whether it was Sonic the Hedgehog or the VLC video player – they worked without issue and looked beautiful beneath the pixel-dense display.
-Of course, there are some compatibility quirks in that some configuration windows render as if they were on a smartphone, but that’s more dependent on the app developers than the Google Pixelbook itself.
+The result is, frankly, fantastic, and it's a testament to Android’s vast versatility.
+Regardless of which Android apps we installed – whether it was Sonic the Hedgehog or the VLC video player – they worked perfectly and looked gorgeous beneath the pixel dense display.
+Of course, there are some compatibility issues in that some configuration windows appear as if they were on a smartphone.
+However, that’s more on the app developers than on the Pixelbook itself.

 This is where the masses of local storage start to make much more sense than they ever did on previous Chromebook Pixel models: you’re going to need a place to store all of these apps and the files they’ll interact with.

 Naturally, Google also needed a new interface through which to access all of these apps, and that’s where the new Chrome launcher comes in.
-Accessible through a key that has replaced what would otherwise be ‘Caps Lock’ as well as a circular button on the taskbar-like ‘shelf’, this tool allows you to search through all installed apps as well open apps with a screen tap.
+Accessible through a key that has replaced what would otherwise be ‘Caps Lock’ as well as a circular button on the taskbar-like ‘shelf’, this tool lets you search through all installed apps as well as open apps with a screen tap.

-(Don’t worry, the ‘Caps Lock’ function can be accessed by holding the ‘Alt’ key and pressing the launcher button.)
+(Don’t worry, the ‘Caps Lock’ function may still be accessed by holding the ‘Alt’ key and pressing the launcher button.)

-Most importantly, we’re now at last at the point where there are little to no compromises for almost anyone to switch from a Windows or Mac machine to a Chromebook, thanks to Android.
-That possibility starts with the Pixelbook.
+What’s more important, however, is that we’re finally at a point where there are little to no compromises for almost anyone to switch from a Windows or Mac machine to a Chromebook, thanks to Android.
+That’s thanks to the Pixelbook.

-While we’ve compared the Google Pixelbook here to rivaling premium Chromebooks for what should be obvious reasons, we could have just as easily put it up against the Surface Pro or even MacBook Pro.
-That should speak volumes as to how impressed we are by the Pixelbook, and how far Google has taken the Chromebook platform since its inception.
+We’ve compared the Google Pixelbook to rivaling premium Chromebooks, for what should be obvious reasons, but we could have easily put it up against the Surface Pro or even the MacBook Pro for its design.
+That should speak volumes as to how blown-away we are by the Pixelbook, and how far Google has taken the Chromebook platform since its inception.

 The Google Pixelbook is the first Chromebook worthy of consideration alongside the most high-end Windows and Mac laptops and 2-in-1 devices.
 That alone should tell you everything you need to know about the Pixelbook: this is the best Chromebook to date, bar none.

 That said, this is definitely not the Chromebook you’re likely used to.
-If you were expecting an affordable laptop that the Chromebook name has become synonymous with, there are plenty of places to look elsewhere.
-If you want to get in on ground level of what very well may be the future of Chromebooks in the premium space, look no further – you won’t be disappointed.
+If you were expecting an affordable laptop that the Chromebook name has become synonymous with, there are plenty of other options elsewhere.
+If you want to get in on the ground level of what very well may be the future of Chromebooks in the premium space, look no further – you won’t be disappointed.